 What Is Form 4070 Series?

-The IRS 4070 Forms includes the following two documents:
+The IRS 4070 Forms include the following two documents:

-- IRS Form 4070, Employee’s Report of Tips to Employer is used to report tips to the employer each month or another period of time.
+- IRS Form 4070, Employee’s Report of Tips to Employer, is used to report tips to the employer each month or another period of time.
 This form is usually filed on a monthly basis, but the employer can establish a shorter period of time.
-Tips reports are due on 10th day of the month following the reported month.
-Filing this form is not necessary if the number of tips received in the reported month is less than $20.
+Tips reports are due on the 10th day of the month following the reported month.
+Filing this form is not necessary if the number of tips received in the reported month is less than $20;

 How to Report Tips?